History of Hyderabad: 1956–present

 On 1 November 1956, the states of India were reorganized on linguistic grounds and the 7th Nizam Mir Osman Ali Khan was made the Rajpramukh based on his administrative abilities.
 Consequently, the territories of the State of Hyderabad were divided between newly created Andhra Pradesh, Bombay state (later Maharashtra), and Karnataka.
 Hyderabad and the surrounding areas were annexed into India, and later to Andhra Pradesh based on Telugu linguistic majority, and Hyderabad became the capital of the new state of Andhra Pradesh.
 Since 1956, Rashtrapati Nilayam, Hyderabad has been the second official residence and business office of the President of India.

 HITEC City was launched in the 1990s as by the Andhra Pradesh government.
 Today, many multinational IT Companies including Amazon, Infosys, Cognizant, Microsoft, Tech Mahindra and HCL have offices in HITEC City, and the surrounding localities of Gachibowli and Madhapur.
 In 2005, construction began for the Rajiv Gandhi International Airport, which was completed and opened in 2008, to replace the old Begumpet Airport.
 It is one of the busiest airports in India.
 The city saw terrorist bomb blasts in May 2007, August 2007 and February 2013.

 Hyderabad also hosted the 2007 Military World Games and 2009 World Badminton Championships.

 By the Andhra Pradesh Reorganization Act, 2014, Telangana was separated from Andhra Pradesh as a new 29th state of India, with the city of Hyderabad as its capital.
 The new state was created on 2 June 2014.
 K. Chandrashekhar Rao was elected as the first Chief Minister of Telangana.
 Hyderabad would also remain the de jure capital of Andhra Pradesh for a period of ten years.

 The Hyderabad Metro Rail began operations in 2017, five years after its groundbreaking in 2012.
-Many of the routes are still under construction.
+Many new routes are being planned as part of the metro expansion.

+Hyderabad witnessed a construction boom in the late 2010s, fuelled by growth in its IT corridor.
+By 2025, the city had 20 skyscrapers and had the second-highest number of skyscrapers in the country.